gradvohl/YAPTT/syncThreads/mutexAndSemaphorExamples/README.md

 To run the program, you can issue the command ``./searchThreadsMutex``.

+Next, we will see the solution using semaphores.
+Again, the program structure is the same, and only the synchronization primitives are different.

 ## Semaphore solution
 As we did in previous examples, we divided the code into different files to facilitate some abstractions.
 Therefore, we will focus on the details of semaphores and synchronization.
 I documented the rest of the code, so it will be easy to understand.